Skip to main content

 -X POST \

--d "response=CLIENT-RESPONSE&secret=YOUR-SECRET"
+-d "response=CLIENT-RESPONSE&secret=YOUR-SECRET&remoteip=CLIENT-IP"

-Note that the endpoint expects the application/x-www-form-urlencoded Content-Type.
+The endpoint expects the application/x-www-form-urlencoded Content-Type.
 You can see exactly what is sent using

 curl -vv